 Gerald T. Keusch, MD is Associate Director of the National Emerging Infectious Diseases Laboratory at Boston University.
 His career has focused on tropical infectious diseases and the interactions of malnutrition and infection for which he has received the three major awards of the Infectious Diseases Society of America.
 He is a member of the National Academy of Medicine and co-chaired its recent report on Ebola clinical research.
 Dr. Keusch was a member of the Founding Board for the INF, and returned to serve on the Board in 2004.
 He is currently Chair of the INF Scientific Advisory Board.

 Ricardo Uauy M.D.
 Ph.D. is Professor of Public Health Nutrition at Institute of Nutrition (INTA) University of Chile and London School of Hygiene and Tropical Medicine, UK .
 Medical Doctor University of Chile/1972, Ph.D.
 Nutritional Biochemistry MIT/1977.Trained in Pediatrics 72-74 and Clinical Nutrition 76-77 at Children’s Hospital Harvard /Boston and Neonatology Yale New-Haven Hospital 74-75; Board Certified in Pediatrics and in Neonatal-Perinatal Medicine (USA).
 Assoc Professor in 1977, Professor in 1981.
 Director of INTA U of Chile 1994-2002.
 Has participated as expert in multiple WHO/FAO expert committees (Protein Energy 81, Fats and Oils 93, FBDGs 95, Obesity a Global Epidemic 97, Vitamin/ Minerals 98, Nutrition in the Elderly 98 and Human Energy needs 01, chair WHO/FAO Nutrition Diet and Chronic Disease 02, and Global Strategy WHO/03; WHO/FAO Scientific Update on CHO 06 and on Trans Fats 07, chair FAO/WHO Consultation Fats and Fatty Acids in Human Nutrition in 09.
 President of the IUNS 2005-09.
-Dr. Uauy was President of INF since 2013 and is currently the Executive VP of External Affairs for INF.
+Dr. Uauy was President of INF since 2013 and is currently an ex-officio member of the Board of Directors.
 Has published over 600 indexed publications in nutrition and health related issues.

 John C. Wallingford, PhD, is an independent consultant (aka Nutrispectives, LLC) in the regulatory and scientific aspects of foods for special dietary uses, such as infant formula and medical foods both in the US and internationally.
 Previously he worked at FDA and with Wyeth and Pfizer Nutrition in regulatory and scientific leadership positions.
 He is a member of the Infant and Young Child Nutrition committee of ISDI, developing positions for Codex Committee for Foods for Special Dietary Uses; and frequently comments on FDA proposed regulations and Guidance documents related to nutrition.
 He is a member of the American Society for Nutrition and has been on the Board of Directors of the Nevin Scrimshaw International Nutrition Foundation since 2010.